-Robert DeCandido — also known as Birding Bob, the leader of inexpensive bird-watching walking tours in Central Park — likes these waterproof Sightron binoculars because he can “wear them all day” without feeling any strain on his neck.
-They conveniently come with a carrying case, neck strap, and lens cover, too.
+For a waterproof entry-level option that’s still lightweight, Robert DeCandido — also known as Birding Bob, the leader of inexpensive bird-watching walking tours in Central Park — likes this Sightron pair that he can “wear all day” without feeling any strain on his neck.

-In the $200 price range, this pair of binoculars from Athlon Optics have a slightly larger lens diameter and ESP dielectric coating, which Steven John — a birder and Strategist contributor — says delivers “excellent contrast and color fidelity, helping you see the often-minute patterns and hues on a bird’s feathers.”
-Plus, unlike other binoculars, this pair from Athlon Optics are better protected against water damage and fogging (normal risks during birding), since their chambers are filled with water-repelling argon.
+In the $200 price range, this pair of binoculars from Athlon Optics have a slightly larger lens diameter and ESP dielectric coating, which delivers excellent contrast and color fidelity, helping you see the patterns and hues on a bird’s feathers.
+They’re also well protected against water damage and fogging, since their chambers are filled with water-repelling argon.

 Scopes and other gadgets

 This inexpensive mount lets your birder turn their phone and scope or binoculars into a zoom camera.
 So-called “digi-scoping” or “digi-binning” is the easy way to take high-quality photos or videos of birds without having to buy an expensive stand-alone camera and long lens.

-If the birder on your list already has a good pair of binoculars (or two), Farnsworth suggests buying them a spotting scope, which is basically a tiny telescope that offers much greater magnification.
+If the birder on your list already has a good pair of binoculars (or two), consider buying them a spotting scope, which is basically a tiny telescope that offers much greater magnification.
 We like this easy-to-carry spotting scope from best-rated telescope brand Celestron, which comes in different styles.